 Effective temperatures in atomic vapors are defined by the widths of velocity distributions, which can be much smaller than the mean velocity of the sample.
 Raman cooling (14, 15) and velocity-selective coherent population trapping (VSCPT) (16) have generated velocity distributions with very narrow peaks, corresponding to nanokelvin and picokelvin effective temperatures.
-However, these temperatures were associated with the motion of only a subset of the atoms in the cloud and/or with atomic motion in only one dimension nent and has been characterized by picokelvin effective temperatures for anisotropic (17) and noninteracting (18) gases.
+However, these temperatures were associated with the motion of only a subset of the atoms in the cloud and/or with atomic motion in only one dimension.

 For trapped, partially condensed atomic vapors, the condensate fraction has zero entropy and the kinetic temperature of the sample is determined by the velocity distribution of the thermal (noncondensed) component.
-When released, the condensate fraction expands more slowly than the thermal compo-
+When released, the condensate fraction expands more slowly than the thermal compowww.sciencemag.org/cgi/content/full/1088876/DC1 Materials and Methods Figs. S1 to S3